JeremyDwayne/JeremyDwayne/README.md

 # Hi there, I'm Jeremy 👋

-I’ve been solving puzzles as a software engineer for over 6 years.
-I specialize in backend development using ruby, php, and javascript, but will use whatever is best to solve the problem.
-I currently have an interest in growing my understanding of golang, devops, and site reliability.
+I'm a Senior Software Engineer who specializes in api's and 3rd party integrations.
+I currently have an interest in growing my understanding of designing scalable systems and site reliability.

-In my free time I enjoy road cycling 🚴, reading 📖, and recently started working towards my private pilot's license ✈
+In my free time I enjoy road cycling 🚴, reading 📖, and am working towards my private pilot's certificate ✈

 ## Connect With Me
 - Website: [jeremydwayne.com](https://www.jeremydwayne.com/)